Mayakkannan

-Muthu Irulandi Mayakannan (born 4 June 1997) is an Indian footballer who plays as a defensive midfielder for Sreenidi Deccan in the I-League.
+Muthu Irulandi Mayakannan (born 4 June 1997) is an Indian footballer who plays as a defensive midfielder for NorthEast United in the Indian Super League.

 Career

 Gokulam Kerala

 On 6 August 2019, Mayakannan was promoted from the Gokulam Kerala Reserves to senior team for their Durand Cup squad by head coach Fernando Varela.
 On 18 August 2019, he made his debut for the club in the competition, against TRAU, in a 4–1 win.

 On 6 December 2019, he made his I-League debut for the club against Indian Arrows, in a narrow 1–0 win, coming on for Haroon Amiri in the 72nd minute.

 Sreenidi Deccan

 On 30 June 2021, Mayakkannan joined Sreenidi Deccan, reuniting with his former head coach Fernando Varela.

 On 27 December 2021, he made his debut for the club against NEROCA, in a 3–2 loss.